LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 ## Main features

 - view post feed and comments with different listing and sort types;
-- possibility to upvote and downvote (with optional swipe actions);
+- possibility to upvote and downvote (with configurable swipe actions);
-- community and user detail;
+- community and user detail (with info about moderators/moderated communities);
 - user profile with one's own posts, comments and saved items;
 - inbox with replies, mentions and direct messages;
-- global search on Lemmy with different result types (all, posts, comments, user, communities);
+- global search with different result types (all, posts, comments, user, communities);
 - create and edit new posts (with optional images);
+- cross-post contents to other communities;
 - reply to post and comments (and edit replies);
-- mark posts as read and hide read contents;
+- mark posts as read (even while scrolling) and hide read contents;
 - custom appearance (color scheme, fonts, text sizes, post layout, etc.);
 - custom localization (independent of system settings);
 - block users, communities and instances (the latter requires Lemmy >= 0.19);